TheGlobalMail/generator-webapp/readme.md

 * iframe-specific css for embedded charts and such
 * add sharing (lazy load)

 ## DONE?

 * add header
 * add deploy to aws
+* prompt asking which bower things you want
+* prompt that scaffolds out either embedded iframe or webapp html/css

 ## Features